-Templelands includes 2 listed Georgian town houses in the old market town of Dunbar.
-Templelands comprises of a terrace of two symmetrical, two-storey-and-basement houses.
+The terrace known as Templelands comprises of a terrace of two symmetrical, two-storey-and-basement houses.
 Each house has three bays.
 The building has an ashlar front, rubble basement and rear, and rusticated quoins, and other decorative features.
-The central doorways have Ionic surrounds, panelled doors, and plate glass fanlights [cited from Wikipedia].
+The central doorways have Ionic surrounds, panelled doors, and plate glass fanlights.
 The building was listed at Category B in 1971.

-The image above is one of five paintings that, according to the website A1 History, were commissioned by the Order of the Eastern Star for Dunbar Castle Social Club.
-(Thanks in advance to Christine Brown and A1 for allowing us to reproduce them here.)
-The painting shows a late Victorian street scene with the Templelands tenement on the right.
-There is no back road to the Priory at Abbeylands, not yet built.
-The Post Office, described by MacWilliams in 1978 as urbanely Baroque (he wrote the Lothian edition of the International Architecture Guide known as Pevsenr), has not been built yet either, this occurs in 1904, and there are two small 2 story buildings next door to Templelands.
-The Masonic Lodge opposite is not yet extended but the painting has a tell tale light shadow of the Abbey Church, now a ruin.
-William Marr, the painter, was born in 1919.
-The painting was one of five, commissioned by the Order of the Eastern Star for Dunbar Castle Social Club.
-The tenement next door to Templelands (31-55) was built in 1899, so the scene is obviously taken from an earlier photograph or postcard.
+This scene is one of five paintings that were commissioned by the Order of the Eastern Star for Dunbar Castle Social Club (Christine Brown and A1 History.)
+The painting seems to show a Victorian street scene with the Templelands terrace on the right.
+There is no back road to The Priory at Abbeylands, for it is not yet built, only a way to the fields that lay behind.
+The Old Post Office, which is described by MacWilliams as “urbanely Baroque” in the Lothian edition of the International Architecture Guide (Pevsenr) in 1978, has not been built yet either, this occurs in 1904.
+There are two smaller 3 story buildings next door to Templelands, which no longer exist.
+The substantial tenement next door to Templelands (31-55) was built in 1899.
+The Masonic Lodge opposite is not yet extended.
+There are gas lamps on the street.
+The Dunbar Gas Company was created in 1836.
+William Marr, the painter, was born in 1919, so the scene is obviously taken from an earlier photograph or postcard.

-The curious plan geometry of the tenement is not immediately obvious from the outside, but the terrace is built on a parallelogram.
-Although the facade appears to show two identical and perfectly symmetrical homes, there are discrete differences in room size, proportions and geometry.
-The middle windows on the top floor were both originally faux.
-Lashed together with inferior wood and thin plate glass painted black internally.
+The plan geometry of the tenement is not immediately obvious from the outside, but the terrace is built on a parallelogram.
+Although the facade appears to show two identical and perfectly symmetrical homes, there are discrete differences in room size, proportions, so much so that the internal cantilevered stairs are not exact mirror replicas.
+The middle windows on the top floor were both originally false.
+Lashed together with inferior wood and thin plate glass and painted black internally.
 Hidden from the inside by lathe and plaster to form 2 small presses, or cupboards.
-Internally the middle windows in fact straddle 2 street facing rooms.
-The external look was clearly more important than the internal plan geometry.
-The main reception rooms excepted, most rooms are actually quite modestly proportioned, but with high ceilings.
+Internally the middle bays straddle the 2 street facing rooms.
+The external appearance was clearly much more important than the internal plan geometry, which is somewhat cramped and boxy despite the high ceilings.
+The main reception rooms excepted, most rooms are all quite modestly proportioned, high ceilings aside.

-Prior owners of 2 Templelands include Charles Sawers.
-Who bought the plot and built the original property is a matter of speculation.
-Judging by inspection of the Edinburgh Dean Guild, petitions for tenements and finer buildings were put in by builders and stonemasons, and will have included a rough plan, in this case modelled on somewhat grander terraces typically found in Edinburgh.
+Prior owners of 2 Templelands include Charles Sawers, though which of the Sawers family bought or inherited the plot and built the original property is still a matter of speculation.
+Judging by inspection of the Edinburgh Dean Guild, petitions for tenements and finer buildings were put in by builders and stonemasons, and will have included a rough plan, in our case modelled on somewhat grander terraces typically found in Edinburgh.
 Other properties thought to have been built around 1820 include Barnlea a few doors down on the High Street, The Retreat, in Loch End woods and Kirkhill House on the Queen’s Road are all considerably grander.

-We have seen at least one early record that predates the building, which relates to the tenement at Templelands, dated 1734.
-The disposition starts:
+We have seen at least one early record that predates the building, but which clearly relates to the tenement at Templelands, and is dated 1734.
+It is a disposition and it starts:

 Be it Known to all Men By these presents Me Jean Wood Relict of James Smith Merchant in Dunbar, heritable proprietrix of the tenement of Temple Land after Disponed with the pertinents For as much as Norman Hamilton Son of the deceased Mr John Hamilton Merchant in Dunbar now Barber and Perewigmaker in London by his Bond.